Very Early Pregnancy Symptoms:

 “Fatigue.
 Major, major fatigue.
 I was falling asleep at work because I was so tired, and no amount of sleep helped.
 I always tell people, “I never slept better than in the week before I found out I was pregnant.”

-“It all started with implantation bleeding, which I thought was my period starting but it never did.
+“My first very early pregnancy symptoms started with implantation bleeding and bad pregnancy breath, which I thought was my period starting but it never did.
 Then sleeping 20 hours a day.
 Then everything tasted rotten.”

 I Was Easily Winded